tfjoek/class-of-09-scene-generator/README.md

 python app.py
 ```

-> There's some random stuff like geopy from my other projects, my bad.
+> There's some random stuff like geopy from my other projects, will update asasp (lazy)

 ---